 Present data visually

 Many people consider themselves “visual learners.”
 Presenting data visually is one of the best ways to draw attention to key messages.
 Using data visualization as a tool, it becomes much easier to captivate your audience and convey your message.
-This is especially true when you work with large data sets.
+This is especially true when you work with large data sets (like COVID-19 dashboards).
 Even simple charts and graphs can make it easier to comprehend the information.

 Visuals work especially well when you want to view correlations between a few metrics, such as time-on-task, user confidence, and task completion on different platforms.

 Data-driven and data-informed design: What is the difference?

 Data-driven and data-informed design represent two approaches to working with data.
 The data-driven design approach uses data as its foundation, and every decision is evaluated using that data.
 In data-informed design, data is used as a reference when a design decision is made.